shenwei356/rush/README.md

 Input:
   - Input could be a list of strings or numbers, e.g., file paths.
   - Input can be given either from the STDIN or file(s) via the option -i/--infile.
-  - For options could be used to defined how the input records are parsed:
+  - Some options could be used to defined how the input records are parsed:
     -d, --field-delimiter   field delimiter in records (default "\s+") -D, --record-delimiter  record delimiter (default "\n")
-    -n, --nrecords          number of records sent to a command (default 1) -T, --trim              trim white space (" \t\r\n") in input
+    -n, --nrecords          number of records sent to a command (default 1) -J, --records-join-sep  record separator for joining multi-records (default "\n") -T, --trim              trim white space (" \t\r\n") in input

 Output:
   - Outputs of all commands are written to STDOUT by default, you can also use -o/--out-file to specify a output file.
+  - Outputs of all commands are random, you can use the flag -k/--kep-order to keep output in order of input.
+  - Outputs of all commands are buffered, you can use the flag -I/--immediate-output to print output immediately and interleaved.

 Replacement strings in commands:
   {}          full data